gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Refer to the [user manual](userguide/platforms.html#sub:central-declaration-of-dependencies) and the [TOML file format](userguide/platforms.html#sub::toml-dependencies-format) for information on the topic.

+<a name="better-diagnostics-unable-to-delete"></a>
+### Better diagnostics when unable to delete files

+When failing to delete files Gradle will now provide extended diagnostics.
+This helps troubleshoot issues with locked files, concurrent writes etc...

+The list of files that failed to delete are reported.
+If new files appeared under a directory during deletion, their paths will be reported separately.
+Last but not least, the root cause exceptions for each file deletion failure will be attached to the stacktrace.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE
 ==========================================================